ait-aecid/attack-manifestations-interpretation/README.md

 This repository contains scripts to process and analyze the [Cyber Attack Manifestations - Log Data Set (CAM-LDS)](https://zenodo.org/records/18390561) using LLMs.

 If you use data or scripts from this repository, please cite the following publication:
 * M. Landauer, W. Hotwagner, T. Boenke, F. Skopik, M. Wurzenberger.
-CAM-LDS: Cyber Attack Manifestations for Automatic Interpretation of System Logs and Security Alerts.
-Under Review.
+CAM-LDS: Cyber Attack Manifestations for Automatic Interpretation of System Logs and Security Alerts. \[[PDF](https://arxiv.org/pdf/2603.04186)\]

 ## Getting the data